vishalcloudyuga/dcos-docs/1.7/administration/upgrading.md

 $ echo stat | /opt/mesosphere/bin/toybox nc localhost 2181 | grep "Mode:"
 ```

 Proceed with upgrading every master node using the following procedure.
-When you complete each upgrade, monitor the logs to ensure the node has re-joined the cluster and completed reconciliation.
+When you complete each upgrade, monitor the logs to ensure the node has rejoined the cluster and completed reconciliation.

 1. Download the `dcos_install.sh` script: